How do I make my monthly Chapter 13 plan payment to the Trustee?

 I do not have an attorney.
 I thought that I was unable to afford one, but Chapter 13 seems complicated and most everyone else has an attorney.
 Is it too late to hire an attorney and how do I pay for one?

 It is never too late to hire an attorney.
 Chapter 13 attorneys are normally paid their fees out of the plan payments, which may increase your monthly plan payment or increase the length of your plan.
 Many attorneys will give you information over the phone without charge.
-Check the Yellow Pages.
+Visit https://www.licensedlawyer.org/ (free referral service from the Utah State Bar) to find a licensed lawyer that specializes in Bankruptcy.

 Remember, the Trustee’s office cannot give you legal advice and Chapter 13 can be complex and confusing.
 This is especially true if your circumstances change after your plan is confirmed.
 The Trustee strongly recommends you retain an attorney to represent you.